Synthesis and materialization of a reaction-diffusion French flag pattern: Materials and methods

-\paragraph{Particle suspension.} 1~$\mu$m diameter, streptavidin-coated, paramagnetic beads (Dynabeads MyOne C1, Invitrogen) were functionalized with two types of biotinylated DNA constructs, as described\citeltex{Leunissen2009}, making two types of beads, B1 and B2.
-Each construct consists of a 49 bp-long dsDNA backbone terminated with an 12 bases-long single stranded sticky end.
-The construct corresponding to B1 (resp.
-B2) was biotin-labeled on the 5' end (resp.
+The DNA-functionalized colloids used in this work are a slight variation of the design described in \cite{Leunissen2009}.
+We used 1~$\mu$m diameter, streptavidin-coated (5~$\mu$M biotin binding sites and 10 mg/mL of beads) paramagnetic beads (Dynabeads MyOne C1, Invitrogen).
+The beads were decorated with two different biotinylated DNA constructs making two different beads, called B$_i^l$ and B$_ir$ (Supplementary Figure \ref{fig:beadScheme}).
+Each construct consists of a 49 bp-long dsDNA backbone (S-S*) terminated with a 12 bases-long single stranded sticky end.
+The construct corresponding to B$_i^l$ (resp.
+B$_i^r$) was biotin-labeled on the 5' end (resp.
 3' end) and the corresponding sticky end was on the 3' side (resp.
 5' side).
 Such a design implies that the DNA-decorated beads will be stable in solution when mixed, unless the linker strand complementary to the sticky ends of each bead type is present.
+The subscript $i$ indicates that the pair of beads aggregate with linker strand L$_i$.
+L$_i$ has 2 extra A bases on its 3' end to impede polymerase extension and the subsequent strand displacement of S on B$_i^l$ beads.
+The grafting protocol of DNA to get the two types of beads presented in Supplementary Figure \ref{fig:beadScheme} requires the following steps:

+\begin{enumerate} \item Two solutions with the two DNA constructs (B$_i^l$ + S) and (B$_i^r$ + S) are prepared at 8~$\mu$M final concentration of strands in the suspension buffer (10~mM phosphate, 50~mM NaCl and 0.1\% w/w Pluronic surfactant F127, Sigma-Aldrich) and kept for at least 15 min at room temperature before use. \item During this time, the beads are rinsed 3 times in the suspension buffer and split into two aliquots.

+\item The bead supernatant is removed and the corresponding DNA construct solution is added to each bead aliquot and incubated at room temperature for 30 min under gentle mixing.
+The final concentration of the beads is 10 mg/mL. \item The two beads solutions are mixed and rinsed 3 times in the suspension buffer, then maintained at 55°C for 30 min and rinsed again 3 times, to eliminate the non-grafted strands.
+The bead stock concentration is kept at 10 mg/mL.
+The solution is stored at 4°C. \end{enumerate}

+Note that before each experiment, the bead stock solution is heated again at 55°C for 30 min.
+The bead solution is used at a concentration ranging from 0.1 to 0.5 mg/mL in the final reaction mix.